 But, once again, sharing flannel board play with my son was not going to happen unless I made some adaptations.
-Today, I’m sharing how you can use flannel boards with your disabled child.

 - The texture might be an issue for children with tactile sensory aversions.

 - Silhouettes are sometimes difficult for some children to decipher.